WFPhantom/PrismInstanceSync/README.md

 * Automatically download missing mods, shaders, resourcepacks and datapacks from Curseforge or Modrinth
 * Delete files that are no longer present in the instance
 * Handle .disabled files, renaming them properly if you choose to enable/disable mods
+* Automatically update or add the loader on your instance

 ## How to Use